raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 ### binrec

-`binrec` is a template function for implementing *binary recursion*.
+`binrec` is a higher-order function for implementing *binary recursion*.
 Remember our coöp student implementing a merge between sorted lists?
 One of the cool things you can do with a merge function is write a [merge sort], and advanced students are often asked to at least sketch out how it would work.

 [merge sort]: https://en.wikipedia.org/wiki/Merge_sort